Video Games Expenditure Credit :

 A VGDC doesn’t need to take direct responsibility for every aspect of developing the video game, but must have overall accountability for the game.

 Video games are eligible, no matter what device they can be played on.
-Games played on PCs, smartphones, tablets and video consoles are all potentially qualifying.
+Games played on PCs, smartphones, tablets, and video consoles are all potentially qualifying.

 Qualifying games must be intended for the general public and must be certified as "British" by the British Film Institute by passing the Cultural Test.